rbogle/slurm-rest-api/README.md

 This is a flask based rest interface to slurm.
 There are two sub-packages which implement interfaces to different parts of the slurm manager
   * acctapi - interacts with the accounting database slurmdb to get job history and user associations
-  * slurmapi - interactw with the pyslurm package to get queue, node, partition, and stat info
+  * slurmapi - interacts with the pyslurm package to get queue, node, partition, and stat info

 Endpoints are
 ```